-A Vocational/Technical Center containing approximately 30,000 square feet, provides an automotive body shop, a building trades shop, electrical/ electronics labs, and houses the Hosiery Technology Center.
-A Student Services Center of 18,000 square feet houses a student lounge, Food Service, the JobLink Career Center, and office facilities for Student Services.
-A new 3,700square-foot Campus Store sits adjacent to the Student Services Center connected by a covered walkway.
-The Learning Resources Center is a 27,000square-foot facility which includes, among other things, the College library.
+A Vocational/Technical Center containing approximately 30,000 square feet, provides an automotive body shop, a building trades shop, electrical/electronics labs, and houses the Hosiery Technology Center.
+A Student Services Center of 18,000 square feet houses a student lounge, the Armadillo Café, the JobLink Career Center, and office facilities for Student Services.
+A 3,700-square-foot Campus Store sits adjacent to the Student Services Center connected by a covered walkway.
+The Learning Resources Center is a 27,000-square-foot facility which includes, among other things, the College library.